Spagett1/pineflash/README.md

 #### Disclaimer: does not currently work on wayland.

-1. Easy install: use premade binaries, currently only available for Linux x86 distros.
+1. Easy install: use premade binaries, currently only available for Linux x86 distros and Windows x86.

 2. Build from Code: recommended if you are on MacOS, an ARM device, or doing development.